 Training and tools for curriculum evaluation and lesson planning tools are available through Opening Doors to Discipleship, Course A, Session 12.
 Register for this free online resource by contacting your denominational representative for the login number.

-Each year the Presbyterian Church of Canada produces a curricula comparison chart.
-It is an excellent tool to begin your search.
+A curricula comparison chart is an excellent tool to begin your search.
 Children’s curriculum from Presbyterian Church (U.S.A.), Congregational Ministries Publishing, is listed in this chart.
 Visit the We Believe site for more thorough information about curriculum features and tools.
 Choose curriculum by Presbyterians for Presbyterians through CMP.